aldavigdis/dockpress/readme.md

 Those are currently set to be appropriate for Google Kubernetes Engine's *General Purpose* pods.

+Also note that WordPress tends to override the `PHP_MEMORY_LIMIT` value and uses its own value, which is set to `40M` per process as if it's still the 90's and most WordPress plugins weren't horriby inefficient.

+To get past this, make sure that the `WP_MEMORY_LIMIT` ENV variable is set to a good portion of the `PHP_MEMORY_LIMIT`.
+DockPress sets it to `448MB` by default.

 ### Tweak acceptable PHP response time